PdxCodeGuild/class_HB2/0 General/00 Getting Started.md

         PS C:\Users\Bruce\Programming\class_name>
         ```

-1. Once we are inside the repository (class_kiwi folder) we can go ahead and create a new branch to store all of our changes.
+1. Once we are inside the repository (class_name folder) we can go ahead and create a new branch to store all of our changes.
 Let's create a branch with our name followed by lab00 followed by lab name (studentname-labnumber-lab-name).
     * When some text below is placed between `<` and `>`, that means the user should provide their own text in the command and the user should not include the `<` and `>`.
         * Example (for [Lab 0: Getting Started](https://github.com/PdxCodeGuild/class_062722/blob/main/0%20General/00%20Getting%20Started)):
             * studentname: `bruce`